Organizational Behaviour & Human Resource Management

 The research-based program provides students with a firm grounding in research methods, design, and quantitative analysis, as well as introducing students to theory and research in the broad areas of OB and HRM.
 In preparation for the major research paper, which serves as the capstone of the program, the MSc candidate will complete courses and seminars in research methods and statistics, in addition to content-based courses in OB and HRM.
 A complete list of courses can be found in the Program of Study.

-For more information about doing a graduate degree in the OB/HRM area, please click here.
+More information about graduate degrees in the OB/HRM area.